Christy2005/Mood_based_song123/README.md

 ### Project Description
 [2-3 lines about what your project does]
+A fun web app that plays YouTube music videos tailored to your current mood.
+To unlock the music, users play a balloon-popping mini-game that adds a playful challenge to brighten your day

 ### The Problem (that doesn't exist)
 [What ridiculous problem are you solving?]
+Sometimes, choosing music for your mood feels like a chore.
+Wouldn't it be better if you had to earn your song by popping balloons?
+No?
+Well, now you do!

 ### The Solution (that nobody asked for)
 [How are you solving it?
 Keep it fun!]
+We created a mood-based music player combined with a balloon-popping game to unlock songs.
+It makes music listening interactive and fun, combining mood vibes with a quick game break.

 ## Technical Details!
 ### Technologies/Components Used
 For Software:
 - [Languages used]
+- JavaScript (ES6+)
+  HTML5
+  CSS3
 - [Frameworks used]
+- React.js
 - [Libraries used]
+- YouTube Data API (to fetch mood-based music videos) React Hooks (useState, useEffect, useRef)
 - [Tools used]
+- Visual Studio Code (development)
+  Git & GitHub (version control)
+  Chrome Browser (testing & debugging)

 For Hardware:
 - [List main components]